alberthnahas/ghg-pred-arima/README.md

 # Greenhouse Gas Concentration Forecasting using SARIMA

-This project forecasts the concentrations of four major greenhouse gases (GHGs)—Carbon Dioxide ($CO₂$), Methane ($CH₄$), Nitrous Oxide ($N₂O$), and Sulfur Hexafluoride ($SF₆$)—for the next six months using a Seasonal Autoregressive Integrated Moving Average (SARIMA) model.
+This project forecasts the concentrations of four primary greenhouse gases (GHGs), which are Carbon Dioxide (CO₂), Methane (CH₄), Nitrous Oxide (N₂O), and Sulfur Hexafluoride (SF₆), for the next six months using a Seasonal Autoregressive Integrated Moving Average (SARIMA) model.
 It also generates an interactive HTML visualization of the historical data and the forecasts.

 ## Table of Contents